ds-wizard/guide/docs/about/introduction/knowledge-model.rst

 Multi-Choice Question
 ^^^^^^^^^^^^^^^^^^^^^

-The mutli-choice question has a list of :ref:`choices<choice>`.
+The multi-choice question has a list of :ref:`choices<choice>`.
 Users can then pick as many of those choices as they wish.
 There are, however, no follow-up questions available for this question type.

 .. _answer: